-Ivana Trump Says Ivanka Was A "Big Part In Donald's Victory"
+Ivanka Trump Had A "Big Part In Donald’s Victory" According To Ivana

 First ex-wife of President Donald Trump, mother of Trumps Ivanka, Don Jr., and Eric, and recently published memoirist Ivana Trump is back, baby.
 She has been making the rounds on the media circuit to promote her new book Raising Trump, a book about, you guessed it, what it was like to be Donald Trump's wife for 15 years and to raise the three eldest Trump children.
 And among the assertions she has made in various interviews and the book itself, Ivana Trump credited daughter Ivanka with President Trump's victory.

 I think Ivanka played a big part in Donald’s victory.
 Voters looked at her and thought, I like her.
 I trust her.
 She loves her father, so he can’t be that bad.

 I mean, of course she believes this.
 She is Ivanka's mother, after all.
 My mom thinks I'm the best writer in the world, though that is demonstrably false.
 (Editor's note: We're with Lisa's mom.)

 It's no secret that First Daughter and Special Adviser to the President Ivanka Trump played an active role in her bombastic, mercurial father's path to the White House.
 She reportedly played a role in getting Trump to apologize for some of his more egregious off-the-cuff statements: according to Business Insider, she urged him to walk back some of his more xenophobic, racially-tinged rhetoric on immigration; she also pushed him to apologize for his "grab them by the p*ssy" comments, though he did not apologize in full, reportedly upsetting her greatly.